 The seaside coasts in France are named after precious stones.
 Some examples are the mother of pearl coast, the jade coast, and the alabaster coast.

-The French Riviera started off as a winter health resort for the British higher class in the late 18th
+The French Riviera started off as a winter health resort for the British higher class in the late 18th century.

 In the mid-19th century, as the railway was built along the French Riviera, it became even more popular for British, Russian, and other aristocrats.